sharmaeklavya2/blog-source/content/posts/customize-macos.md

 I use the Dropbox desktop app which syncs my files online in real-time.
 On my external hard drive, I have an up-to-date backup of content that rarely changes.

-If you use git for your code, make sure push all unpushed code to an online remote like Github or Bitbucket.
+If you use git for your code, make sure to push all unpushed code on your old computer to an online remote to avoid losing data.

 ### NTFS drivers for macOS